G\^ateaux semiderivative approach applied to shape optimization for contact problems: Problem formulation

 We consider a tracking-type shape optimization problem constrained by a variational inequality of the first kind, a so-called obstacle-type problem.
 Applications are manifold and arise, whenever a shape is to be constructed in a way not to violate constraints for the state solutions of partial differential equation depending on a geometry to be optimized.
 Just think of a heat equation depending on a shape, where the temperature is not allowed to surpass a certain threshold.
-This example is basically the model problem already considered in \cite{LSW2020} and that we are formulating in the following.
-In contrast to \cite{LSW2020}, which formulates an optimization approach based on the convergence of state, adjoint and shape derivative of the regularized problem to limit objects, we do not consider regularized versions of the VI.
-We apply the {Hadamard semiderivative} approach {discussed above} to the model problem and are able to formulate the optimality system.
-We will see that this system is in line with the limit objects of \cite{LSW2020}.
+This example is basically the model problem already considered in \cite{Luft2020} and that we are formulating in the following.
+In contrast to \cite{Luft2020}, which formulates an optimization approach based on the convergence of state, adjoint and shape derivative of the regularized problem to limit objects, we do not consider regularized versions of the VI.
+We consider a Gâteaux semiderivative approach in order to formulate an optimality system.
+We will see that this system is in line with the limit objects of \cite{Luft2020}.